Socjon/AuditorsAid/README.md

 filings.
 The intent of the project was to identify inconsistencies within these subgroups.
 Such as if a Non-Profit stated their aim was in support of Animal Welfare but was characteristically similar to a Medical Research group.

 Identifying these anomalies in turn would give the IRS auditors specific organizations to investigate.
-If the the deviation is caused by human error, identification would only help keep the data pipeline clean.
+If the deviation is caused by human error, identification would only help keep the data pipeline clean.
 But also created in hopes to catch specious filings to reduce fraud.

 A [slide deck](https://github.com/Socjon/AuditorsAid/blob/master/Another%20tool%20for%20Auditors.pdf) is also available